 Mushroom powder capsules are the answer if you're determined to get the superfood benefits of functional mushrooms but are afraid of or sensitive to the taste.
 There are capsules made from single-species powders and multi-mushroom blends.

-As opposed to sprinkling it on food or beverages, some people prefer mushroom powder capsules because they offer a precise dosage.
-You can get a whole serving of functional mushroom powder by eating three to four per day without worrying about the flavor.
+Some prefer mushroom powder capsules instead of sprinkling them on food or beverages because they offer a precise dosage.
+You can get a whole serving of functional mushroom powder by eating three to four capsules daily without worrying about the flavor.

-Nothing could be further from the truth than what you might think—adding mushroom powders to a smoothie is a recipe for disaster.
-However, smoothies are a great way to get your day started quickly while incorporating essential and wholesome ingredients—mushrooms like Reishi, Chaga, Cordyceps, Lion's mane, and Turkey tail provide vitamins, mineral, anti-oxidants, immune-supporting and energy-boosting compounds that can make a great addition to your healthy lifestyle.
+Smoothies are a great way to start your day quickly while incorporating essential and wholesome ingredients.
+Mushrooms like Reishi, Chaga, Cordyceps, Lion's mane, and Turkey tail provide vitamins, minerals, antioxidants, and immune-supporting and energy-boosting compounds that can make a great addition to your healthy lifestyle.